Protobit/tread_mill/README.md

 # TreadMill

 TreadMill Rails plugin for background workers.
-This gem is designed to integrate into an existing Rails application and provide immediate RabbitMQ integration using the Sneakers worker gem and Rails 4.1+ ActiveJob.
+This gem is designed to integrate into an existing Rails application and provide immediate RabbitMQ integration using the Sneakers worker gem and Rails 4.2 ActiveJob.

-**NOTE:** ActiveJob from RubyGems is a relatively old version.
-For my production application, until we bump to Rails 4.2, we're using HEAD on the rails/ActiveJob *archive* branch.

 **As of this writing, this gem has not been published, but it can be accessed via bundler using git.**

-**Choose your ref HEAD wisely.**
+**Use the [0.0.1](/Protobit/tread_mill/wiki/0.0.1) tag for Rails 4.1  and `0.0.2` tag for Rails 4.2+**

 ## Installation

 Add this line to your applications's Gemfile:

 ```
-gem 'tread_mill', git: 'https://github.com/Protobit/tread_mill'
+gem 'tread_mill', git: 'https://github.com/Protobit/tread_mill', tag: '0.0.2'
 ```

 And then execute: